IraklisElef/apolyomai-app-landing-page/_pages/privacypolicy.md

 The Services, including our offer wall, may link to third-party websites, online services, or mobile applications and/or contain advertisements from third parties that are not affiliated with us and which may link to other websites, services, or applications.
 Accordingly, we do not make any guarantee regarding any such third parties, and we will not be liable for any loss or damage caused by the use of such third-party websites, services, or applications.
 The inclusion of a link towards a third-party website, service, or application does not imply an endorsement by us.
 We cannot guarantee the safety and privacy of data you provide to any third parties.
 Any data collected by third parties is not covered by this privacy notice.
 We are not responsible for the content or privacy and security practices and policies of any third parties, including other websites, services, or applications that may be linked to or from the Services.
 You should review the policies of such third parties and contact them directly to respond to your questions.

+Your data is not shared with third parties for marketing purposes.
+However, we may use third-party services to store, process, or analyze data to improve app functionality.
+These include:

+Firebase (Google LLC) – Used for database storage and analytics. https://policies.google.com/privacy Google AdMob (if applicable) – Displays ads in the app. https://policies.google.com/technologies/ads

+These services comply with GDPR and CCPA requirements, and we ensure that your data remains secure and anonymous.

 ## 6. DO WE USE COOKIES AND OTHER TRACKING TECHNOLOGIES?
 <br>
 In Short: We may use cookies and other tracking technologies to collect and store your information.